KStocky/ShaderTestFramework/docs/Tutorial.md

     REQUIRE(fixture.RunTest("RunPowTests", 1, 1, 1));
 ```

 And then run it.
 There will now be a `Captures` directory in the same directory that your executable lives.
-Inside it there will be a `.wpix` file that we can open with PIX.
+Inside it, there will be a `.wpix` file that we can open with PIX.
 From here we can click "Analyze" at the top and we will have a view like this

 ![PIX analysis](images/PowTestPIXStart.png)